Senither/Hypixel-Skyblock-Assistant/README.md

  	* Broadcasting system to announce messages through the bot.
  	* Settings command to configure and customize all the features above.

+> **Note:** If you're not looking for a Discord bot but still want a weight calculator you can checkout [LappySheep/hypixel-skyblock-weight](https://github.com/LappySheep/hypixel-skyblock-weight) for a different take on the weight calculation.

 <hr>

 ## Table of Content